POD2TEXI(1) User Contributed Perl Documentation POD2TEXI(1)

 NAME If there is a main manual with include files (each corresponding

-to an input Pod file), then those include files are put in
+to an input Pod file), then those include files are included from

 NAME.